-By the very nature of the business itself, the special effects industry manages a whole range of fire, explosion and other hazards.
+The special effects industry manages a whole range of fire, explosion and other hazards.
 In addition to these are the sorts of hazards to be found in the general and chemical industries.

 An essential part of health and safety management involves hazard identification and risk assessment.
 A systematic approach to this process is required to ensure that appropriate risk control measures are put in place.
 This paper attempts to suggest to employers and the self-employed in the special effects industry how the various workplace risks can be assessed.